Salemcity/alx-system_engineering-devops/README.md

 The user colord is part of the 112 gang, lives in /var/lib/colord and rides /bin/false.
 106's place is protected by the passcode x, more info about the user here: colord colour management daemon,,, The user statd is part of the 65534 gang, lives in /var/lib/nfs and rides /bin/false.
 107's place is protected by the passcode x, more info about the user here:
 The user puppet is part of the 114 gang, lives in /var/lib/puppet and rides /bin/false.
 108's place is protected by the passcode x, more info about the user here: Puppet configuration management daemon,,, The user ubuntu is part of the 1001 gang, lives in /home/ubuntu and rides /bin/bash.
-1001's place is protected by the passcode x, more info about the user here: Ubuntu sylvain@ubuntu$
+1001's place is protected by the passcode x, more info about theGitHub repository: alx-system_engineering-devops
-Repo:

-GitHub repository: alx-system_engineering-devops
 Directory: 0x04-loops_conditions_and_parsing
 File: 101-tell_the_story_of_passwd